 We already own the Adobe Creative Suite, so we already have Premiere in our machines.
 It has several advantages at the moment over FCP 7, the drawback being few editors know it well enough to be as productive with it, so we will migrate as it fits into our overall productivity needs.
 There frankly are a few workflow issues still to work out with adobe as well, but it’s integration with the rest of the suite is it’s strongest plus.

-We use Photoshop, After Effects, Illustrator, Lightwave 3D, Carara 3D and other software as needed.
+We use Photoshop, After Effects, Illustrator, LightWave 3D, Carara 3D and other software as needed.

 We encode using Sorenson Squeeze, and have done extensive testing with bit rate, frame size and compression settings to use what we use.
 Our current playback technology also has limitations we must address when encoding.

-1.7.6 SINET & Department terms and Lingo
+1.8.6 SINET and Department Terms and Lingo

 A